chris17453/ESP32LedRackBar/README.md

 - **Memory errors**: If the display behaves erratically, try the `reboot` command
 - **Can't find device on network**: Try using the IP address instead of hostname
 - **Web interface not responding**: Ensure the device has a stable WiFi connection

+## TODO

+- CLI effects display items in the item array but only at curent index.
+- Validate reboot reset
+- AP web interface unification
+- item managment via web build
+- Test API methods..
+- validate loop obeys delay and pause for each item
+- add gif/img display (array of bits)
+- convert twinkle from special method to a proper item type
+- add other effects
+- look into SSL and security
+- look into profiles...
+- look into a linux service to control the led rack